metryczka/CS_50/Problem Set6/README.md

-Some of the previous projects written in Python
+Some of the previous projects written in Python and new DNA checking program

 https://cs50.harvard.edu/x/2021/psets/6/